 The report stated that it was feasible that the retired fishmonger had retained the particular bags after he retired from his fishmonger business and kept them at his house.

 The police report also noted that they had traced two sources of supply to him at Bournemouth for paper bags but said that the bags that he was supplied were different to the ones in question.

-The police report noted that it was a most extraordinary thing that the hair curler found that the flat was also of an uncommon make.
+The police report noted that it was a most extraordinary thing that the hair curler found at the flat was also of an uncommon make.
 The police interviewed the director of Messrs.
-A Burnett & Co., Ltd who supplied the wholesale and chain stores with various kinds of hair curlers and said that the curler fund at the scene of the crime was made of celluloid and had not been on the market for at least four years.
+A Burnett & Co., Ltd who supplied the wholesale and chain stores with various kinds of hair curlers and said that the curler found at the scene of the crime was made of celluloid and had not been on the market for at least four years.
 He added that he was of the opinion that it was of French origin and had been manufactured at Oyannax in France.

 The police also interviewed the proprietor of Rosenwald Brothers, Haberdashery Manufacturers and Importers of 27 Noble Street, EC, and said that he recognised a photograph of the hair curler and said that it was popular many years before stating that his firm used to stock such curlers and that it was manufactured at Oyannax in France.
 He added that the curler in question had been superseded by a curler manufactured from non-inflammable material such as metal, rubber or synthetic matter.

 The police said that they also made enquiries at all hairdressers and haberdashery stores in the Bournemouth district, but said that they were all unable to obtain such a curler.